Black Cab (film): Release

-Black Cab was released in the United Kingdom on October 3, 2024 at Grimmfest.
+Black Cab was screened in the United Kingdom on October 3, 2024 at Grimmfest.

 Reception

 Leslie Felperin, writing for The Guardian, gave the film 3 stars out of 5, calling it "rich enough in ideas and strong performances as well as running a blessedly crisp 88 minutes".
 Grant Hermanns of Screen Rant gave the film a score of 7/10, praising Frost's performance and the visuals while criticizing the story as "underwhelming".